Air pollution in cities

 The main driver of the climate emergency – the burning of fossil fuels – is also the major contributor to air pollution.
 Climate policies that control air pollution emissions could reduce global warming by 0.5˚C and save the lives of 2.4 million people each year.

-The economic problem
+The economic costs

 Air pollution is bad for business.